 Personal details are frequently included in passwords, according to our survey.
 Here are some of the results:

 |COMMON PERSONAL DETAILS||% OF RESPONDENTS WHO SAY THEIR PASSWORDS CONTAIN THESE DETAILS|

 |Date of birth||43.90%|

 How to use stronger passwords

-This World Password Day (May 5), we remind you that common passwords are bad passwords, because a hacker can easily guess them.
-A strong password is one that is…
+This World Password Day (May 5), we remind you that common passwords are bad passwords because a hacker can easily guess them.
+A strong password is…

-- Long: Most experts say that a password should be at bare minimum eight characters long, and ideally 12 to 15 characters.
+- Long: Most experts say that a password should be at a bare minimum of eight characters long and ideally 12 to 15 characters.
 Each additional character makes it exponentially harder to crack.

 - Random: This means your password should not have meaning but be made up of a string of random letters, numbers, and symbols.
 It’s easy to create a password like this with a random password generator; you can find them online.